What is a Contingent Worker? Meaning, Types, Benefits

 3. Remote and hybrid work is here to stay

-A big plus for companies would be to work with an employer of record services to streamline their hiring processes and manage the employee onboarding and compliance.
+A big plus for companies would be to work with an employer of record service to streamline their hiring processes and manage employee onboarding and compliance.

 4. Focus on skill-based hiring

-Unlike the past where candidates were mostly hired based on educational qualification, industries are now focussing more on the skills candidates bring to the table.
+Unlike the past, where candidates were mostly hired based on educational qualifications, industries are now focusing more on the skills candidates bring to the table.
 Companies can use tests, real-life tasks, or project-based interviews to assess the skills of candidates.

 As for contract-to-hire, it could be beneficial to both recruiters as well as the contract employees.
 Recruiters can guarantee a perfect fit in skills and culture, boosting retention rates for employers.